 “We tried to not engage with North Vietnamese units, and push the South Vietnamese to do that.
 And that worked until 1974-75, when the North Vietnamese launched its all-out assault into South Vietnam,” Harkins says.

-For those who fought in the battle, there are still lessons to be learned.
 In the 1990s, Hamburger Hill veterans began an annual gathering at Fort Campbell, Kentucky, home to the 101st Airborne Division.
 Each year, some 50 to 80 former members of the 3rd Battalion, 187th Infantry Regiment gather there.
 The goal, Harkins says, is “to connect with the current soldiers of the battalion.
 We spend time with them, talk to them about how we did things, how they did things.
 Really listen to them and try to bond with the current members of the unit.”
 The reunion provides both an opportunity to remember and honor those lost on Hill 937, and an opportunity for those who survived it to pass along their knowledge to a new generation.

 The Battle of Hamburger Hill continues to have a hold on American memory.
 The fighting there has been immortalized in films, television shows, video games and even referenced in a song by rapper Eminem.